Harmful Algal Bloom Detection Instrument Validation and Transition to State Monitoring Program

 Project Status: This project began in January 2011 and is projected to be completed in December 2014

 We are improving detection of species of the toxin-producing alga Alexandrium in the field by producing highly portable, efficient, and effective biosensors.
-Alexandrium can be hard to identify and sample and available detection methods are lab based, costly, or cannot reliably distinguish between toxic and non-toxic species.
-Our rapid, low-cost and easy-to-use detection devices will be an important advance for volunteer and state HAB monitoring programs.
+Alexandrium can be hard to identify and sample, and available detection methods are lab-based, costly, or cannot reliably distinguish between toxic and non-toxic species.
+Our rapid, low-cost and easy-to-use detection devices will be an important advance for volunteer and state harmful algal bloom monitoring programs.

 Why We Care

 Paralytic shellfish poisoning (PSP) syndrome is a worldwide human health problem.
 PSP is caused by toxins of the marine dinoflagellate Alexandrium.
 The Gulf of Maine historically has toxic Alexandrium blooms and PSP outbreaks each year that force closure of shellfish harvests.
 The regional economy loses hundreds of jobs and millions of dollars.
 Alexandrium can be hard to identify and sample as they occur in low population numbers while producing significant levels of toxin.
 Current detection methods (e.g. light microscopes) cannot always distinguish toxic from non-toxic species and most cell identification methods are lab-based, expensive, time-consuming, and require special training making them impractical for volunteer or state harmful algal bloom (HAB) monitoring programs.
 New tools for fast, early warning of increased HAB cell numbers will help preserve the safe harvest of shellfish from toxin-free areas enabling agencies to make targeted decisions to close certain shellfish beds rather than more general, coast-wide closures.